Skip to main content

 Although the Jews and the Romans both played a role in putting Jesus on the cross, God was the one who had already planned the death of His Son as an atonement for mankind’s sin.

-God’s plan for the crucifixion of His Son was motivated by three things:
+God’s plan for the crucifixion of His Son was motivated by:

 • The sinfulness of mankind.
 “For all have sinned and fall short of the glory of God” (Rom.
 3:23).